KirkBrooks/sideORDA/README.md

 ### Consider making your own

 Seriously - think about doing the same thing I did.
 You'll gain a lot.
 If you don't have time download this one and work your way through it.

+### If you're unfamiliar with git

+Click the green Clone or download button in the upper right of the window.
+Then choose download .zip.
+This will download a complete copy of the database.
+Open it with v17 or later.